nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 - Engineering solid and maintainable machine learning applications.
 Designing, creating and debugging machine learning applications is specialized IT work.

 - Dealing with terrible math and statistics foundations.
-Of course most software building blocks will keep this away from you, but you must make choices that require some more in depth knowledge of the foundations behind the chosen algorithms used.
+Of course most software building blocks keep this away from you, but you must make choices that require some more in depth knowledge of the foundations behind the chosen algorithms used.

 - Have access skilled IT engineers.
 Not only machine learning engineers are needed, but also good engineers that are skilled in setting up IT environments.
 This accounts for cloud and also for on premise environments.
 Choices that are possible for machine learning cloud environments are often not trivial, unless you have an unlimited credit card.